 I can’t penalize T-Rex Cafe for the shortcomings of science, though, and this burger deserves accolades for being surprisingly good.
 It’s not the leanest burger ever, but it tastes fresh and is plenty juicy, making it a great, safe option at T-Rex Cafe.
 (Note that these are the same thing, the Megasaurus Burger is simply “Mammoth-sized.”)

 Spicy Jackfruit-Carnitas Burger – Served in the Centertown Market Food Court at Caribbean Beach Resort, this plant-based “burger” is topped with spicy jackfruit, bbq mushrooms, cabbage slaw, and chipotle mayonnaise.
-(Over the course of Summer 2022, this same burger will be added to many more menus throughout food courts at Walt Disney World.)
+(This same burger has been added to many more menus throughout food courts at Walt Disney World.)

 Juicy, lightly spiced, and full of meaty flavor, this Impossible burger was good enough to trick me.
 I could’ve done without the abundance of slaw, but everything else worked together flawlessly.
 It’s truly incredible the strides Walt Disney World’s vegetarian cuisine has made in only a few years—I remember when this stuff bordered on inedible, and now it’s among menu highlights.